How to Insulate Your Salon or Spa Against Inflation

 Is there a different path for you to reach your customers?
 If virtual services or interactions are an option (one which you may have explored in 2020), this could be the time to reintroduce them.
 Or perhaps offering a pop-up booth or experience in conjunction with another business or event, especially if it gives you exposure to new clients.

 While you may receive better individual pricing by consolidating orders with a particular beauty supplier, consider creating relationships with alternate suppliers to protect against price increases or supply shortage situations, or both.

 However, if you use a ton of any one item (massage oil, 20% clear peroxide), consider stocking up if it raises your margin and if you can find storage without creating additional expense.

-Where possible, and again when storage space is not an issue, consider shopping for bulk discounts at stores like Costco or Walmart.
+Where possible, and again when storage space is not an issue, consider shopping for bulk discounts at stores.